David777-EUW/DnD-Concepts/Bard/College of Fortune - Sivir.md

 ## Mercenary Contract
 *3rd level*

+Allies that spend your Bardic Inspiration can use Dash and Disengage as bonus actions for the turn, and their Speed is increased 10 ft.
-Whenever you grant your Bardic Inspiration to an ally, gain advantage on your next turn, critically striking on a nat 19.
+Additionally, whenever you grant your Bardic Inspiration to an ally, gain advantage on attack rolls on your next turn, critically striking on a nat 19.

 ## Bonus Proficiencies
 *3rd level*